 The Haruka makes thirty return trips daily, from Maibara to the Kansai airport and back, for a total of sixty one-way trips.
 Each one-way trip between the Airport Station and Kyoto station takes around one hour and fifteen minutes.

 Trains depart every thirty minutes during the day and evening.
 From the Kansai airport, departures begin at 6:30 AM and continue until 10:16 PM.
-Trains run from 6:37 AM to 10:50 PM at Tennoji Station, from 6:17 AM to 9 PM at Shin-Osaka Station, and from 5:45 AM to 8:30 PM at Kyoto Station.
-Times may vary slightly on weekends and holidays.
+From Kyoto to Kansai Airport, trains run from 5:45 AM to 20:30 PM.

 You can check the timetables for both the Haruka Express and the Kansai Airport Rapid Service at the JR West official site: https://www.westjr.co.jp/global/en/timetable/